thomas-roos/aws-greengrass-lite/docs/spec/executable/ggdeploymentd.md

    handled.
    - [ggdeploymentd-1.1] The deployment service may receive local deployments over IPC CreateLocalDeployment.
-   - [ggdeploymentd-1.2] The deployment service may receive local deployments on startup via a deployment doc file.
-   - [ggdeploymentd-1.3] The deployment service may receive IoT jobs deployments.
+   - [ggdeploymentd-1.2] The deployment service may receive IoT jobs deployments.
-   - [ggdeploymentd-1.4] Multiple deployments may be received and handled such that they do not conflict with each other.
+   - [ggdeploymentd-1.3] Multiple deployments may be received and handled such that they do not conflict with each other.
 2. [ggdeploymentd-2] The deployment service may handle a deployment that includes new root components.
-   - [ggdeploymentd-2.1] The deployment service will resolve a dependency order and versions for components with dependencies.
+   - [ggdeploymentd-2.1] The deployment service will resolve component versions including pulling in and resolving dependent components not included as part of the root component list.
    - [ggdeploymentd-2.2] The deployment service may prepare a component with a locally provided recipe.
    - [ggdeploymentd-2.3] The deployment service may prepare a component with a recipe from the cloud.
+   - [ggdeploymentd-2.4] The deployment service may prepare a component with locally provided artifacts.
-   - [ggdeploymentd-2.4] The deployment service may prepare a component with an artifact from a customer's S3 bucket.
+   - [ggdeploymentd-2.5] The deployment service may prepare a component with an artifact from a customer's S3 bucket.
-   - [ggdeploymentd-2.5] The deployment service may prepare a component with an artifact from a Greengrass service account's S3 bucket.
+   - [ggdeploymentd-2.6] The deployment service may prepare a component with an artifact from a Greengrass service account's S3 bucket.
-   - [ggdeploymentd-2.6] The deployment service will run component install scripts in the component dependency order.
+   - [ggdeploymentd-2.7] The deployment service will run component install scripts.
+   - [ggdeploymentd-2.8] The deployment service will setup system services for components after their install scripts have finished.
+   - [ggdeploymentd-2.9] The deployment service will attempt to start components only after their dependencies have completed installing and have started.
 3. [ggdeploymentd-3] The deployment service fully supports configuration features.
    - [ggdeploymentd-3.1] The deployment service may handle a component's default configuration.
-   - [ggdeploymentd-3.2] The deployment service may handle configuration updates and merge/reset configuration.
+   - [ggdeploymentd-3.2] The deployment service may handle configuration updates and merge/reset configuration from a deployment document.
 4. [ggdeploymentd-4] The deployment service is aware of device membership within multiple thing groups when executing a new deployment.
    - [ggdeploymentd-4.1] If the device has multiple deployments from different thing groups, it will use root components from other deployments during resolution.
-   - [ggdeploymentd-4.2] Configuration changes from other thing groups is correctly handled.
-   - [ggdeploymentd-4.3] Stale components are removed from the device on a new deployment handling.
+   - [ggdeploymentd-4.2] Stale components are removed from the device on a new deployment handling.
+A component is considered stale if it was not part of the list of resolved component versions.
-5. [ggdeploymentd-5] The deployment service may notify components and get confirmation to move forward with the deployment.
-   - [ggdeploymentd-5.1] Functionality on the core bus is exposed that handles SubscribeToComponentUpdates IPC commands from the IPC daemon, and the deployment service notifies components about updates if configured to do so.
-   - [ggdeploymentd-5.2] Functionality on the core bus is exposed that handles DeferComponentUpdates IPC commands from the IPC daemon, and the deployment service defers a component update if notified.
-   - [ggdeploymentd-5.3] Functionality on the core bus is exposed that handles SubscribeToValidateConfigurationUpdates IPC commands, and the deployment service notifies components about updates to the component configuration.
-   - [ggdeploymentd-5.4] Functionality on the core bus is exposed that handles SendConfigurationValidityReport IPC commands, and the deployment fails if a component notifies that the configuration is not valid.
-6. [ggdeploymentd-6] Other components may make a request on the core bus and IPC to get the status of a deployment.
-7. [ggdeploymentd-7] Other components may make a request on the core bus and IPC to get the list of local deployments.

 ### Future-Looking Possibilities